luigi-ichi/nori-vim/README.md

 ---
 As I thought of backing up my Neovim configuration, housing it in a repository is a novel way of doing it, and thus creativity brought me to the creation of **Nori-vim**!
 Mainly as a backup, anyone can also make use of my clunky sentimental Neovim config!

-As of now, my configuration oncurrently uses both `init.vim` and `init.lua` (`lua/init.lua`).
+As of now, my configuration concurrently uses both `init.vim` and `init.lua` (`lua/init.lua`).
 Clunky it may be, but making it entirely in Lua is a goal!

 Built with Neovim 0.10.4 on macOS with love ❤️